-Flavors: Chocolate, Vanilla, Berry, Coconut Almond, Unflavored, Tropical
+- Chocolate, Vanilla, Berry, Coconut Almond, Unflavored, Salted Caramel

-The nutrition score measures what percentage of a calories in a serving come from protein.
+The nutrition score that you might have seen above measures what percentage of calories in a serving come from protein.

 We can get the protein content and total calories from the nutrition label: